xiaoye-hua/cookiecutter-python-project/{{cookiecutter.project_slug}}/README.md

 ## Development

-This project was generated with [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and includes automated setup for Cursor IDE rules.
+This project was generated with [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and includes automated setup for Cursor IDE rules via Git submodules.